Agents & Policyholders

 Paycheck Protection Program Loans

 has had a significant effect on the lives of millions of people across the United States.
-Small business owners are some of those hardest hit by the pandemic, as governors throughout the country have shut down restaurants, bars, retail shops, hair salons and others as a means to stop the spread of the virus.
-While some organizations still offer online ordering,
+Small business owners are some of those hardest hit by the pandemic, as governors throughout the country shut down restaurants, bars, retail shops, hair salons and others as a means to stop the spread of the virus.
+While some organizations still offered online ordering,

 delivery and carry out options